CelesteClassic/cc2tastool/README.md

 Hud: top line is player.x/y, player.speed_x/y, player.remainder_x/y (this is also printed to console), bottom line: number of states and memory usage (this number must stay below 2048 or tool crashes, thanks zep)

+I also set level_index manually at the end

 ping @avi on discord if something's wrong